Indiscernibles and Flatness in Monadically Stable and Monadically NIP Classes: Introduction

 \subsection{Contribution}

-As discussed above, many central graph classes such as those with bounded cliquewidth, twinwidth or nowhere dense classes can be characterized both from structural (i.e., graph theoretic) and logical perspective.
+As discussed above, many central graph classes such as those with bounded cliquewidth, twinwidth or nowhere dense classes can be characterized both from a structural (i.e., graph theoretic) and a logical perspective.
 While monadically stable and monadically NIP graph classes are naturally defined via logic, structural characterizations have so far been elusive.
-In this work we take a step towards a structure theory for monadically stable and monadically NIP classes of finite structures.
-Our study is centered around \emph{indiscernible sequences}, which are a key tool in model theory.
-An indiscernible sequence is a (finite or infinite) sequence $ I=(\bar a_1,\bar a_2,\ldots)$ of tuples of equal length of elements of a fixed structure, such that any two finite subsequences of $I$ that have equal length, satisfy the same first-order formulas.
-More generally, for a set of first-order formulas $\Delta$, the sequence $I$ is \emph{$\Delta$-indiscernible} if for each formula $\phi(\bar x_1,\ldots, \bar x_k)$ from $\Delta$ either all subsequences of $I$ of length~$k$ satisfy~$\phi$, or no subsequence of length $k$ satisfies~$\phi$.
-We use indiscernible sequences to obtain new insights in monadically NIP and monadically stable classes.
+In this work we take a step towards a structure theory for monadically stable and monadically NIP classes of graphs, which is the basis for their future algorithmic and combinatorial treatment, in particular, a tool for approaching \cref{conj:mNIP}, as we discuss later.